Zeiss Sonnar 50mm F/2 - regular Versions and Specs

 • v3b lens calculation

-[v3k VD CR j8mbr0] 1974 VALDAI Jupiter-8M Contax
+[v3k AF CR j8mbr0] 1974 ARSENAL Jupiter-8M Contax

 • chrome finish body with black filter rim and with Contax Rangefinder mount